KyleAMathews/blog/src/pages/2021-04-27---hyperlocal-ice-cream-business/index.md

 So sprung forth the idea of creating a new ice cream micro-business.
 We create a web app where people could browse our flavors (seasonal from our backyard fruit trees and local grocery store) and schedule a time for us to deliver the home-make hyper-fresh, hyper-local, hyper-yummy ice cream.

-And then once a week or so, we'd strap the little guy into his stroller, meander over to the nearby grocery store to pick up ingredients, make the ice cream, then deliver the ice cream (leaving a bit left-over at home for tasting).
+And then once a week or so, we'll strap the little guy into his stroller, meander over to the nearby grocery store to pick up ingredients, make the ice cream, then deliver the ice cream (leaving a bit left-over at home for tasting).

 We'll restrict stroller delivery to within a 1/2 mile (people further out can pick up)